-The Lasercheck head is supplied with a 1/10-inch thick footplate on the bottom.
-This will align the head within specification on flat surfaces.
-If surfaces are cylindrical, then optional alignment feet should be used.
-For surfaces with different geometry, alignment fixturing should be used.
 An understanding of alignment principals of Lasercheck is required for development of fixturing.
 Please read the section "LASERCHECK ALIGNMENT PRINCIPALS AND PRECEDURES" later in this manual to understand principals of alignment.

-When performing measurements, set the long axis of the head perpendicular to the dominant "lay" of the surface that you wish to measure.
+When performing measurements, set the rotational orientation so that the long axis of the head is perpendicular to the dominant "lay" of the surface that you wish to measure.
 The long axis of the head determines the direction of measurement in the same way that the direction of motion of a stylus on a stylus gage determines the direction of measurement.